-Here are some tips to help you manage travel with your bag system:
+Here are some tips to help you manage to travel with your bag system:

-- Bring extra supplies, in case you have trouble getting them while you’re away.
+- Bring extra supplies if you have trouble getting them while you’re away.

-- If you take a plane, train, or bus, take your supplies with you.
-Do not put them in your checked luggage.
+- If you take a plane, train, or bus, grab your supplies.
+Could you not put them in your checked luggage?
 This will help you to be prepared if you are separated from your luggage.

-- Avoid driving a car for 4 to 6 weeks after your surgery, unless your doctor tells you otherwise.
+- Unless your doctor tells you otherwise, avoid driving a car for 4 to 6 weeks after your surgery.
 You can wear a seat belt loosely or place a small pillow over your stoma and under the seat belt.
 You can also use an ostomy seat belt protector.
 Check with your dealer or ask your WOC nurse for more information.

 - Discuss travel options with your WOC nurse.
-You may want to use a leg bag if you think you may have trouble going to the bathroom to empty your bag.
+If you think you may have trouble going to the bathroom to empty your pouch, you may want to use a leg bag.